SuperPuiu/PuiusNetwork/README.md

 # Notes
 `FileClientToClient` works only after the module was required on server.
 Aformentioned method should also NOT be used to replicate something accross ALL clients.

+To use `FireClientToClient` make sure to delete the `"-disable-puius-bridge"` string from the `Flags` table.

 `FireAllClientsExcept` works with Exception as `nil` as well, which makes it work like the `:FireAllClients` method roblox normally offers.

 # License